Everest (cigarette): Abbey Road album name

-Paul McCartney drew a sketch with four little stick men crossing the zebra crossing on Abbey Road.
-The group liked the idea and McCartney suggested they just go outside, take the photo there and name the album after the street.
-On 8 August 1969, photographer Iain Macmillan took the iconic album cover photograph of the group walking on the zebra crossing outside the studio.

 Smuggling

 In 2009, contraband cigarettes worth 3.1 million US Dollars were intercepted in Botswana.
 The cigarettes were smuggled from Zimbabwe and were to be smuggled into Asian countries such as China and India.
 Botswana police found 108 boxes with 54 000 cartons of Derby cigarettes, 133 boxes containing 66 500 cartons of Pacific cigarettes, and 128 boxes containing 64 000 cartons of Sevilles cigarettes.
 Adam Molai, executive chairman of Savanna Tobacco, the manufacturer of Pacific and Derby cigarettes, professed ignorance on the smuggling of his company’s brands.
 He said the following about it: "As recently as last year our Pacific brand, like all other established brands, fell victim to counterfeiters in South Africa.
 Should you go to the informal markets in Botswana, Zambia and South Africa you will find large volumes of Madison, Kingsgate or Everest.
 These cigarettes are not exported by BAT Zimbabwe, but still end up on the market in Botswana, South Africa, and Zambia."